amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     - observable behaviour
     - shall be verified by test cases using mocks
     - communication protocols of this type are contracts (shared interfaces) with external clients
-    - therefore, backward compatibality is important & refactoring shall not change way or content of these type of communications
+    - therefore, backward compatibality is important & refactoring shall not change the way or content of these type of communications
 #### The Classical School vs. London School Of Unit Testing, Revisited
 <!--
     but what if intra system communications happened also upon interfaces which mocks maintained?